thepratikpk/PredictIT/DEPLOYMENT_GUIDE.md

 ## 🔧 Quick Troubleshooting

 ### CORS Errors
+- Your Vercel domain is already configured in CORS
-Make sure your frontend domain is in backend CORS origins
+- Make sure your Render service is running

 ### Database Connection Issues
-- Check MongoDB Atlas IP whitelist
+- Check MongoDB Atlas IP whitelist (should be 0.0.0.0/0)
 - Verify connection string format
+- Check environment variables in Render

 ### File Upload Issues
-- Verify Cloudinary credentials
+- Verify Cloudinary credentials in Render environment
 - Check file size limits

+### Render Service Issues
+- Check logs in Render dashboard
+- Verify Python version is 3.10.9
+- Ensure all dependencies are in requirements.txt

 ---